jbooth/graphite-data/README.md

 To integrate with carbon, you'll have to use our forked version at github.com/ohmdata/carbon

-Put the following line in your carbon.conf
+Put the following line in the [cache] section of your carbon.conf file (should be the top section of the file, see the example conf in our fork).

     DB_INIT_FUNC=graphitedata.plugin.HbaseDB